Skilled Worker Visa Fees & Sponsor Costs 2025

 Read more about UK Visa Application Processing Times here >>

 Individuals whose job roles are listed on the Immigration Salary List may qualify for reduced application fees.
-For instance, the standard fee for a visa up to three years is reduced to £551, while the fee for a visa exceeding three years is reduced to £1,084.
+For instance, the application fee for a Skilled Worker visa application for ISL roles made outside the UK with a CoS for up to three years is to £590, compared to £769 for non-ISL roles, while the fee for a visa with CoS over three years is £1,160 for ISL roles, compared with £1,519 for non-ISL roles.

 Section D: Sponsorship Licence Costs for Employers